web-dave/angular-starter/readme.md

 # Create a album-preview Component

-* Generate a `album-preview` component with angular-cli
+* Generate a `artist-preview` component with angular-cli
 * show Artists in a list
-* click on this `album-preview` fire a select event
+* click on this `artist-preview` fire a select event

 #### hints
 <pre>